jamesworden/LanesBackend/README.md

 ##### ClassroomGroups App Secret Setup

 To prepare yourself for local development, execute the following commands in the root directory of this repository.
 Note that the ALL_CAPS_SNAKE_CASE strings will need to be replaced with the real values.
 You can contact James Worden to find these.

 - `dotnet user-secrets set "ClassroomGroups:Authentication:Google:ClientId" "CLASSROOM_GROUPS_GOOGLE_DEVELOPMENT_CLIENT_ID" --project ./src/LanesBackendLauncher/LanesBackendLauncher.csproj`
 - `dotnet user-secrets set "ClassroomGroups:Authentication:Google:ClientSecret" "CLASSROOM_GROUPS_GOOGLE_DEVELOPMENT_CLIENT_SECRET" --project ./src/LanesBackendLauncher/LanesBackendLauncher.csproj`

 ### Deploying to production

 - First we must build an artifact to deploy.
 Start by opening the terminal and going to the following directory: `LanesBackend\LanesBackend`.
 - Here, execute this command: `dotnet publish -o ../app -r linux-x64 --self-contained`.
 This assumes you have the dotnet CLI tool installed.
 The artifact should now be built.
 The parameters on these commands have become necessary for our Code Deploy agent to deploy the app correctly since the advent of .Net 8.
 - You can test that this artifact works locally with `dotnet run ./app/LanesBackend.dll`.
 If there's any strange behavior or errors, cleaning the contents of that `app` folder before rebuilding an artifact may help.
 - Now we must deploy this artifact; push this artifact to Github directly to master or in a new branch.
 - Open a new browser tab to login to the AWS Console.
 Go to the Code Deploy service.
 - Select `Applications`, `lanesbackend`, `lanesbackend-dg` (Deployment Group), and then click the `Create Deployment` button
 - Fetch the latest commit id by going to the root `LanesBackend` directory and entering the command `git log -1 --format="%H"`.
 - Fill out the steps on this page using this repository (`jamesworden/LanesBackend`) and the latest commit id.
 Finishing this process should take the latest build that you just pushed via git and run it on the prod EC2 instance.

 ### Powershell Commands for Local Development

 - `dotnet restore`: reinstalls nuget packages
 - `dotnet clean`: cleans artifacts
--   `dotnet watch`: runs application for development with hot reload
+- `dotnet watch`: runs application for development with hot reload (If you're using VSCode, there's a `launch.json` script to run the services for you.)

 ### Application Architecture